Park Hee-soon: Career

-Early Career in Theater
+Early career in theater

-Park was born February 13, 1970.
-He graduated with a Theater degree from Seoul Institute of the Arts,Park started his acting career when he joined the troupe the Mokwha Repertory Company in 1990.
-One day in 2001, Park visited Oh Tae-seok, the representative and director of the troupe, and said “I’ve been in Mokhwa for 12 years.
-I’ll take a look around the outside world.”
+Park was born on February 13, 1970.
+He graduated with a degree in Theater from Seoul Institute of the Arts.
+Park began his acting career in 1990 when he joined the Mokwha Repertory Company.
+In 2001, after being a part of the troupe for 12 years, Park visited Oh Tae-seok, the representative and director of the troupe, and said, "I've been in Mokhwa for 12 years.
+I'll take a look around the outside world."